wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

-.. meta:: :description: The Wazuh indexer is a highly scalable full-text search engine.
-Install the Wazuh indexer in a single-node or multi-node configuration according to your environment needs.
+.. meta:: :description: The Elasticsearch is a highly scalable full-text search engine.
+Install the Elasticsearch in a single-node or multi-node configuration according to your environment needs.

 .. _wazuh_indexer_step_by_step:

-Installing the Wazuh indexer in step-by-step mode
+Installing the Elasticsearch in step-by-step mode
 =================================================

-Install and configure the Wazuh indexer, a highly scalable full-text search engine based on Open Distro for Elasticsearch.
+Install and configure the Elasticsearch, a highly scalable full-text search engine based on Open Distro for Elasticsearch.
 It offers advanced security, alerting, index management, deep performance analysis, and several other features.

 .. note:: Root user privileges are required to run the commands described below.

-Wazuh indexer cluster installation
+Elasticsearch cluster installation
 ----------------------------------

-Install and configure the Wazuh indexer as a single-node or multi-node cluster according to your environment needs.
+Install and configure the Elasticsearch as a single-node or multi-node cluster according to your environment needs.
 If you want to install a single-node cluster, follow the instructions to install the initial node and proceed directly to initialize the cluster.

 The installation process is divided into three stages.